ScottLogic/blog/_posts/2023-09-12-enhancing-jest-snapshot-testing.md

 `;
 ~~~

-Although our test is now guaranteed to pass, _Jest_'s current capabilities present some limitations; **(a)** there is no supported way of adding additional logic to the property matcher, i.e. test that the received value is within some tolerance or range; the only supported property matcher to use in snapshot testing is the `Any<Type>` matcher<sup>[[6](#ref6)]</sup>.
+Although our test is now guaranteed to pass, _Jest_'s current capabilities present some limitations; **(a)** there is no supported way of adding additional logic to the property matcher, i.e. test that the received value is within some tolerance or range; the only supported property matcher to use in snapshot testing is the `Any<Type>` [matcher](https://jestjs.io/docs/expect#expectanyconstructor).
 Additionally, **(b)** since the property matcher's implementation is written to the snapshot instead of the actual value, we won't be able to refer to the property's actual value or keep track of it.
-This blog post will detail how we can customize Jest's snapshot matching mechanism to incorporate the logic we desire and suit our use-case.
+This blog post will detail how we can [customize](https://jestjs.io/docs/expect#custom-snapshot-matchers) Jest's snapshot matching mechanism to incorporate the logic we desire and suit our use-case.

 ### Implementing a custom snapshot matcher